Home » Country Living » Sample Layouts for 4 x 8 Raised Beds

 Then consult catalogs for varieties you are interested in.
 Sometimes you can’t grow everything you want, and that’s okay.
 It’s better to have just a few crops that do well, rather than a bite or two of many different vegetables.

-And then use these example plans for inspiration, look on the backs of your seed packets for recommended spacing, and start sketching.
+Then use these example plans for inspiration, look on the backs of your seed packets for recommended spacing, and start sketching.
 Expect to refine many, many times.
 That’s all part of the process!
 Always remember that the richer your garden soil, the closer you can space your vegetables.
 But a little extra space is better than not enough.

 If you want a simpler planning method, I have a garden planning workbook with sheets for brainstorming, layout pages, and sample garden plans available for purchase here.

 Above all, don’t forget to enjoy the garden planning process.
-I hope these sample layouts are helpful to you, but most importantly I hope that your garden beds are filled with things you love.
+I hope these sample layouts are helpful to you, but most importantly I hope your garden beds are filled with things you love.

-1. My husband plants all our beds.
+2. My husband plants all our beds.
 He is always over planting.
 I like how you broke down the quality with the variety.
 Going to pass this on to him.
 Here’s to a great 2020 garden!